DID YOU KNOW?

 These examples are just a tiny part of the reclaimed water story.
 Australia, China, Greece, Italy, Kuwait, Mexico, Singapore, several African nations, and other countries safely and effectively use recycled water as a management strategy for agricultural production anddrinking water.

-Is reclaimed water safe for the irrigation of food crops?
+Is Water REuse safe for the irrigation of food crops?

 Strict guidelines and regulations are followed to ensure the protection of public health.
 For example, in California and Arizona, leafy green crops are held to strict food safety guidelines by the Leafy Greens Marketing Agreement (LGMA) that includes extensive testing on water and soil, along with other requirements to ensure the safety of food.
 Soon, all irrigation waters will be held to higher standards due to the new EPA Food Safety Modernization Act’s Food Safety Rule.